Recruiting | 8Min Read

 Stages of Headhunting

-1. Analyse the role
+1. Analyse the Role

-Generally, the CEO, company director or company head approaches headhunters for the requirements to fill crucial positions.
+Generally, the CEO, company director or company head approaches executive headhunters for the requirements to fill crucial positions.
 They provide a precise understanding of a clear-cut job description, as it is vital.

-2. Sourcing suitable candidates
+2. Sourcing Suitable Candidates

-Once the company provides precise requirements to headhunters, they start to discover candidates on various job board platforms, social media, networking industry events, or private databases.
+Once the company provides precise requirements to executive headhunters, they start to discover candidates on various job board platforms, social media, networking industry events, or private databases.

 Headhunters aim to source candidates who are a perfect fit according to the given requirement data.

-3. Screening the candidate
+3. Screening the Candidate

-Once the headhunters find the list of candidates who accurately match the description, they start to screen them by looking for their qualifications on social media and job boards.
+Once the executive headhunters find the list of candidates who accurately match the description, they start to screen them by looking for their qualifications on social media and job boards.

 This way, they eliminate the candidates who might not have the relevant skills or qualifications they are looking to hire and filter the most matching profiles from the sourcing list.